 - All FHL properties which are located in the UK are treated as one ‘business’ and all properties located in other EEA states are taxed as a separate ‘business’.

-- This effectively means that expenditure on such assets installed in a qualifying FHL property can be wholly written-off for tax purposes in the tax year in which the expenditure is incurred.
+- The availability of the AIA means that expenditure on such assets installed in a qualifying FHL property can be wholly written-off for tax purposes in the tax year in which the expenditure is incurred.

-- From 6 April 2011 where a net loss is incurred on UK located FHLs it can only be offset against UK FHL profits of a later tax year.
+- Where a net loss, after deduction of any capital allowances, is incurred on UK located FHLs it can only be offset against UK FHL profits of a later tax year.

 - Likewise where a net loss is incurred on FHLs located elsewhere in the EEA then it can only be carried forward against future profits of the same properties.

-- ‘Sideways’ loss relief, which previously allowed losses on FHLs to be set against other types of taxable income, is unfortunately no longer available..
+- ‘Sideways’ loss relief, which prior to 2011 allowed losses on FHLs to be set against other types of taxable income, is unfortunately no longer available.

 Qualifying FHL properties continue to be treated favourably for CGT.
 FHLs are classified as ‘business’ assets and are therefore eligible for the following CGT business reliefs: